davidsilvasmith/bitcoinbulls.net/portfolio.md

 ---
+title: My Portfolio
-title: How I'm Earning Bitcoins
+subtitle: How I'm Earning Bitcoins
 permalink: /portfolio/
 layout: sidebar-container
 includeJoin: 1
+image: /images/branding/bitcoin-bulls-375x358.png

 ---

 {%include links.md %}

+# I'm looking for you!
 Unfortunately at the moment none of the existing investment options are ideal.
 I feel the risks are too high or the returns are too low.
 In the future I plan on putting a higher percentage of my bitcoin portfolio to work as I discover more attractive investments.

+Signup below and I'll let you know when there are attractive investment options.

+{% include request-signup-link.html param="Yes please let me know." %}

 ### My portfolio holdings as of 1/11/2015.